-WHAT did he just say to me?
 I had to read it a second and third time to see and recognize his word choice.
 Wanting to be sure, I checked out dictionary.com:

 “The inability to control excretory functions. - Lack of restraint in sexual relations; immoderation. - inability of the body to control the evacuative functions - involuntary urination or defecation”